nasriime/youtubeApp/README.md

-# youtube-App
+# Youtube App

  <h2>An application with Angular 1.x and ES6.</h2>

 <h3>Introduction</h3>
 <p>This application is about to search youtube api v3 .
-It is a very small application which has a Search module which can be used to search videos, playlists and chaneels. </p>
+It is a very small application which has a Search module which can be used to search videos, playlists and channels. </p>

 <h3>How to install</h3>
 <h5>Execute the following commands in sequence</h5>